Breizh

 Our Côte des Légendes favourites

-Are you one of those travelers who like to plan your visits in advance to make the most of your stay?
+Are you one of those travelers who likes to plan their visits in advance to make the most of their stay?

-Here's an overview of the 5 must-see places on the Côte des Légendes to discover during your vacation at the Slow Village Breizh Légendes campsite in Plounéour-Trez :
+Overview of the 5 must-see places on the Côte des Légendes to discover during your vacation at the Slow Village Breizh Légendes campground in Plounéour-Trez:

 • Markets: these are the best places to buy seafood and other local specialities, and to meet the producers.
 The markets closest to the campsite are in Kerlouan (Sunday mornings from June 15 to September 15, 9:00 to 13:00), Lesneven (Mondays), Guissény (Tuesday mornings in July and August) and Brignogan-Plage (Friday mornings, late June to early September).